vis-nlp/ChartQA/Models/T5/README.md

 # Training the T5 Model

 In order to train the T5 model on any ChartQA dataset, you need to:
-* Prepare the training, validation, and test csv files (e.g., [example_file]([http://example.com](https://github.com/vis-nlp/ChartQA/blob/2901b191cb84a8fe9590080871baed2d221926cf/Figures%20and%20Examples/T5%20and%20VL-T5%20Input%20File%20Examples.csv)).
+* Prepare the training, validation, and test csv files (e.g., [link text](Figures and Examples/T5 and VL-T5 Input File Examples.csv "ALT TEXT").
 The Input Column should contain the question and flatenned data table.
 The Output colum should contain the final answer.
 * Run the following command with your prefered hyperparameters.

 `